-Each of the nine individuals named in the table below has been nominated by the Board of Directors of the Company for election to the Board of Directors at the Annual Meeting to serve until the next Annual Meeting or until his successor is elected and qualified.
+Each of the nine individuals named in the table below has been nominated by our Board of Directors for election to the Board of Directors at the Annual Meeting to serve until the next Annual Meeting or until his successor is elected and qualified.
 All of the nominees are currently serving on the Board of Directors.
 The Board of Directors has no reason to believe that any of the nominees will not be a candidate or will be unable to serve.

-Each nominee is standing for re-election except for Mr. Hildebrandt who is standing for election for the first time.
-After a screening process conducted by the Nominating and Corporate Governance Committee and upon the Committee's recommendation, which followed an introduction to the Committee by the Company's Chairman based upon the Chairman's familiarity with Mr. Hildebrandt through Mr. Hildebrandt's broad knowledge of corporate law and corporate governance and his civic leadership, the Board of Director unanimously appointed Mr. Hildebrandt as a member of the Board of Directors on September 16, 2008.
+Each nominee is standing for re-election except for Mr. Quain who is standing for election for the first time.
+After a screening process conducted by the Nominating and Corporate Governance Committee and upon the Committee's recommendation, which followed an introduction to the Committee by the Company's Chairman based upon the Chairman's familiarity with Mr. Quain and Mr. Quain's business, industrial manufacturing and corporate governance expertise, the Board of Directors unanimously appointed Mr. Quain as a member of the Board of Directors on December 11, 2009.

 Name Age Corporate Office or Position Director Since

-Samuel L. Higginbottom 87 Director 1989
+Samuel L. Higginbottom 88 Director 1989

-Mark H. Hildebrandt 52 Director 2008
+Mark H. Hildebrandt 53 Director 2008

-Wolfgang Mayrhuber 61 Director 2001
+Wolfgang Mayrhuber 62 Director 2001

-Eric A. Mendelson 43 President - Flight Support Group; President and Chief Executive Officer of HEICO Aerospace Holdings Corp; and Director 1992
+Eric A. Mendelson 44 Co-President and Director; President and Chief Executive Officer of HEICO Aerospace Holdings Corp.
+1992

-Laurans A. Mendelson 70 Chairman of the Board; President and Chief Executive Officer; and Director 1989
+Laurans A. Mendelson 71 Chairman of the Board; Chief Executive Officer; and Director 1989

-Victor H. Mendelson 41 President - Electronic Technologies Group; President and Chief Executive Officer of HEICO Electronic Technologies Corp.; and Director 1996
+Victor H. Mendelson 42 Co-President and Director; President and Chief Executive Officer of HEICO Electronic Technologies Corp.
+1996

-Albert Morrison, Jr. 72 Director 1989
+Mitchell I. Quain 58 Director 2009

-Dr. Alan Schriesheim 78 Director 1984
+Dr. Alan Schriesheim 79 Director 1984

-Frank J. Schwitter 75 Director 2006
+Frank J. Schwitter 76 Director 2006